z4kn4fein/stashbox-mocking/README.md

     //check the result
     Assert.Equal("test", result);

-} //StashMoq will call the Verify() method on all configured expectations on it's dispose
+} //StashMoq will call the Verify() method on all configured expectations on its dispose
 ```
 > You can also set the `verifyAll` parameter of `StashMoq` with that it will call the `VerifyAll()` on the used mock repository.
 `StashMoq.Create(verifyAll: true)`